Michal-Atlas/DawnStorm/system/index.md

 - Attack
 - Defend - Gain `Dodge 0` until the start of your next turn, but move a pace backwards or sideways when attacked
 - Activate a Magic Circle
-- Aid - You may roll a skill check against `DA 10`, if you succeed, an ally attempting the same check acts as if they are `Skilled`, if both of you are skilled, you may roll against `DA 12` , in which case the ally rolls as a `Master`
+- Aid - You may roll a skill check against `RD 10`, if you succeed, an ally attempting the same check acts as if they are `Skilled`, if both of you are skilled, you may roll against `RD 12` , in which case the ally rolls as a `Master`
 - Ready - Spend the round changing held items, if they're in a bag, you should spend 2 actions taking them out.
 Similair to clothing, putting on chainmail would cost a turn, a full suit would cost 2 to 3.
 - Perform Action - Such as, put out fire or pull lever